kaneoriley/bunyan/README.md

     // Set the desired style of the log tags (more info below).
 Here is a suggested configuration (defaults to SHORT).
     Bunyan.setTagStyle(BuildConfig.DEBUG ?
 TagStyle.FULL : TagStyle.SHORT);

-    // Set whether to log any exceptions passed to SLF4J to Crashlytics as Non-Fatals.
+    // Set whether to log any exceptions passed to log.error() to Crashlytics as Non-Fatals.
 Defaults to false.
     // Has no effect if your application does not include Crashlytics.
-    Bunyan.setLogExceptionToCrashlytics(true);
+    Bunyan.setLogExceptionsToCrashlytics(true);
 }
 ```